CatCodeGames/IntervalTimers/README.md

     // Stop and reset the timer
     timer.Reset();
 ```
+&nbsp;
+# IntervalTimer
+## Methods
+- `Start()`: Starts the timer or resumes it after stopping.
+If it's the first start, parameters are initialized automatically unless marked otherwise.
+- `Stop()`: Stops the timer, keeping its current state intact.
+- `Reset()`: Stops the timer and completely resets its state.
+- `MarkAsInitialized()`: Marks the timer as initialized so it won't automatically initialize parameters on the first start.
 ## InvokeMode
 When the timer's interval is shorter than the frame time, this parameter defines how the timer will trigger events.
 ### InvokeMode.Multi